n8n vs Make.com

 "n8n's fair-code license means you can self-host for free, but need a license for commercial redistribution.
 For most users, it's effectively open source."

-Make's visual builder is genuinely nicer.
-The UI is cleaner, the learning curve is gentler, and non-technical team members can actually use it.
+Make's visual builder is still genuinely nicer.
+The UI is cleaner, the learning curve is gentler, and non-technical team members can actually use it without a developer in the loop.

-- Better templates: Make's template library is more polished and production-ready.
+- Better templates: Make's template library is more polished and production-ready out of the box.

-- Team features: Better collaboration, approval workflows, audit logs.
+- Team features: Roles, permissions, shared scenario templates, approval workflows, audit logs.

 - No DevOps: You don't have to manage servers, updates, or backups.